tytydraco/CS3110_Project_1/README.md

 - Project 2 is a PDA (`evaluateExpression`) using recursion instead of a stack.
 Portions are evaluated, and then the method is called again with the new information.
 There are a few helper methods are just regular functions to perform basic string operations.

 # Usage
+- Download the JAR file from the releases page (runs like a regular Java program, `java -jar <path to jar>`)
-Run program and enter floats or arithmetic, and hit enter to process.
+- Run program and enter floats or arithmetic, and hit enter to process.
 When finished, terminate program.